-Section 6.2.
+Section 6.3.
 Scheduling

-Vacations shall be scheduled on a year-round basis.
+Vacations shall be scheduled on a year round basis.
 The Police Chief shall schedule vacations and determine the maximum number of employees who may be on vacation at any one time.
 The vacation selection timeframe shall be October 15 to November 30.
-The Police Chief shall schedule vacations selected during this timeframe by considering the needs of the Department and employee seniority.
+The Police Chief shall schedule vacations selected during this timeframe by taking into account the needs of the Department and employee seniority.
 The Police Chief shall schedule vacation requests made after the vacation selection timeframe based upon the needs of the Department and on a first come first served basis.
-Vacation time must be taken in blocks of time of no less than 15-minute increments.
+Vacation may not be taken in increments of less than one-half (1/2) day.